Rehab Loans for Investors: The Essential Guide

 What can Investors do with a Rehab Loan?

-Depending on the type of loan you get, property investors can use the funds to make various repairs or renovations, which help get the property ready to sell or rent.
-Here are some examples of the renovations you make:
+Depending on the type of loan you obtain, property investors can use the funds to make various repairs, home improvements, or renovations, which help prepare the property for sale or rent.
+Here are some examples of the upgrades you make:

 What are the qualifications for a Rehab Loan?